Trustee board

 • Dr David Shackles, College Member

-Such members of staff and other people as the committee may require.
+Attendance: Such members of staff and other persons as the Chair may require.

-The Committee is authorised, in consultation with the Honorary Treasurer, to obtain appropriate external legal and other professional advice.
+Authorisation: The Committee is authorised, in consultation with the Vice Chair Finance and Member Value, to obtain appropriate external legal and other professional advice.

 Has delegated authority from the Trustee Board